maxtoroq/maxtoroq.github.io/XCST/c/_param.md

 ## Values and Types of Parameters

 A parameter is basically a variable whose value can be supplied by the caller.
 See [Values and Types of Variables](variable.html#values-and-types-of-variables).
-There are however some differences with variables.

-Parameters are always initialized, even when no value is supplied by the caller and no default value is specified, in which case the parameters is initialized with the default value of the parameter's type, e.g. `default(T)` in C#.
+However, parameters are always initialized, even when no value is supplied by the caller and no default value is specified, in which case the parameter is initialized with the default value of the parameter's type, e.g. `default(T)` in C#.

 ## Functions Parameters

 [`c:function`](function.html) parameters have several limitations, due to the fact that they compile to method parameters in C#.
-Type inference does not work (defaults to `object`).
+Type inference does not work when the value is supplied by the `value` attribute (defaults to `object`).
 Default values are limited to constant expressions, or `null`.
 The order of parameters is significant.
 Cannot have a parameter without a default value after one with a default value.

+Function parameters must omit the `tunnel` attribute, or have its value set to `false`.

+Function parameters must omit the `required` attribute, or have its value set to `true`.

 ## Error Conditions